-The sponsor included two studies in their ITC: KEYNOTE-091 and IMpower010.
+The sponsor included 2 studies in their ITC: KEYNOTE-091 and IMpower010.
 For the KEYNOTE-091 study, the sponsor included only the ongoing trial patients after excluding patients who discontinued treatment.
-The sponsor did not report the median follow-up duration for this subpopulation, however the median follow-up time for the ITT population of patients with PD-L1 Expression of TPS \geq 50% who were treated with pembrolizumab was 46.8 months (range: 3.4 to 83.5).
-For the Impower010 study, from the published data, the median follow-up time for patients with PD-L1 Expression of TPS \geq 50% who were treated with atezolizumab was 35.98 months (range: 0.2 to 54.2).
+The sponsor did not report the median follow-up duration for this subpopulation; however, the median follow-up time for the intention-to-treat population of patients with a PD-L1 TPS of 50% or greater who were treated with pembrolizumab was 46.8 months (range, 3.4 to 83.5).
+For the IMpower010 study, from the published data, the median follow-up time for patients with a PD-L1 TPS of 50% or greater who were treated with atezolizumab was 35.98 months (range, 0.2 to 54.2).
 The sponsor did not report any assessment of homogeneity or any handling of potential effect modifiers.